Skip to content

 Repository files navigation

-An application to value equities, fx, commodities, cash, bonds (corps / gov), and cryptocurrencies in your personal portfolio.
+An application to value equities, fx, commodities, cash, bonds (corps / gov), and cryptocurrencies in your personal portfolio and use LLMs to generate trading insights.

 Features